MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal.md

 The following procedure shows how to close such entries by performing two corrective postings in the item journal.

-## To close open item ledger entries that result from a fixed application in the item journal
+## <a name="to-close-open-item-ledger-entries-that-result-from-a-fixed-application-in-the-item-journal" />To close open item ledger entries that result from a fixed application in the item journal

 1. Use the **Applies-from Entry** field to post a positive adjustment with the corresponding quantity.
 This closes the original negative entry with a fixed application.